vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/step1.md

 skaffold dev --namespace {{ session_namespace }} --port-forward
 ```

-You will see the build ticking over and also at some point some logging to tell you about the port forward:
+You will see the build ticking over (it will take a few minutes the first time, but after that it will be quicker) and also at some point some logging to tell you about the port forward:

 ```
 ...